X-23: Marvel Team-Up: League of Losers

-An alternate universe variant of Laura Kinney appears in Marvel Team-Up: League of Losers.
+An alternate universe version of Laura Kinney appears in Marvel Team-Up: League of Losers.
 This version is a member of the eponymous group.
 After a time-traveling villain called Chronok travels to the present and kills Earth's major heroes, Laura joins the "League of Losers" in their efforts to stop Chronok from stealing Reed Richards' time machine.
 Along the way, she enters a relationship with teammate Gravity.

 Old Woman Laura

-An elderly possible future variant of Laura appears in the All-New Wolverine storyline Old Woman Laura.
+An elderly possible future version of Laura appears in the All-New Wolverine storyline Old Woman Laura.
 As of this time, she has passed the mantle of Wolverine to Gabby and learned she will die of a genetic defect.

 Venomverse

-An alternate universe variant of X-23 who bonded to the Venom symbiote while escaping Weapon X appears in the Venomverse series Edge of Venomverse.
+An alternate universe version of X-23 who bonded to the Venom symbiote while escaping Weapon X appears in the Venomverse series Edge of Venomverse.

 X-Men: The End

-An adult possible future variant of Laura appears in X-Men: The End.
+An adult possible future version of Laura appears in X-Men: The End.
 As of this time, she has joined the X-Men and the X-Treme Sanctions Executive (XSE), became a cyborg, and displays romantic attraction towards Fantomex.

+Age of Revelation

+The Age of Revelation event involves a dark future and features a new mutant utopia led by Apocalypse's heir Doug Ramsey, under his new name of Revelation, whom Laura works for.
+She operates as Sabretooth to honor the memory of Sabretooth's son Zane Creed.
+She and Zane have a son named Alex.
+Laura enlists Akihiro and Gabby to smuggle Alex out of the Revelation Territories.